Volunteer Work in Chile

 Please note that short term volunteering of only 2 weeks is only available in projects where a short assignment makes sense.
 Collaboration in animal shelters or rescue centers, for example, are appropiate options.
 Likewise projects with little direct relation to humans / children can be considered for this type of volunteering.
 On the other side, social projects really should help people.
 So, for this reason, we at Chile Inside require a participation period of at least 4 weeks for all assignments in the social sector, especially for children's projects.

 Service Learning in combination with a Spanish Course is available in the following locations:

 Who can do Volunteer Work abroad?

 Anyone between the ages of 18 and 70 who wants to live abroad for a while and engage in social activities can take part in volunteer work in Chile.
-We place volunteers from all over the world in the most diverse organizations in Chile.
+We place volunteers from all over the world in the most diverse collaborative service projects in Chile.
 Previous knowledge is not required, as voluntary work primarily depends on the so-called "soft skills".
 It is important that you are interested, tolerant and open-minded towards other cultures and life conditions.
 A good dose of patience and understanding is also essential for volunteering abroad as you will encounter people and situations that require a high level of empathy.

 What is the minimum duration to do Volunteer Work in Chile?

 Volunteering in Chile requieres a minimum stay of 4 weeks.
 An exception is the volunteer work in the animal shelters, which are available for a period of 2 weeks.
 Part-time volunteer jobs are available in combination with a Spanish course in Chile and can be booked for a minimum of 2 weeks as well.
 The maximum participation time in all cases is 6 months.